nabil-hassan/github-actions-sandbox-v2/14-matrixes/matrixes.md

         shape: triangle
 ```

+- If the color is red, the opacity will be 75
 - If the shape is a circle, the opacity will be 100
-- If the color is red, the opacity will be 75
 - If not matched on shape or color e.g. green square, the opacity will be 50

+As you can see, they treated in __ascending order of precedence__, so a red circle will have opacity 100.

 <img src="../img/matrix-includes-2.png" width="700">